Amid Russia shelling, Zelenskyy seeks to strengthen ranks

 The highest number of civilian casualties was reported in the eastern Donetsk region, where the most intense fighting is focused at the moment -- two people were killed there and 10 others were wounded.

-Donetsk governor Pavlo Kyrylenko said that the shelling of the region is incessant.
+Donetsk governor Pavlo Kyrylenko said Russian shelling of the region is incessant.
 Four strikes have been carried out on the city of Kramatorsk, he said, urging civilians to evacuate from the area.

 “We’re seeing that the Russians want to sow fear and panic among the civilians -- the shelling continues day and night,” Kyrylenko said in televised remarks.
 “The front line is moving, so civilians must leave the region and evacuate.”

-The southern city of Mykolaiv was shelled on Monday morning, while two people were killed and two others were wounded in the shelling of residential buildings in In Kharkiv, Ukraine’s second-largest city.
+Ukraine's southern city of Mykolaiv was shelled again on Monday morning, while two people were killed and two others were wounded in the shelling of residential buildings in Kharkiv, Ukraine’s second-largest city which is in the north, close to the border with Russia.

 “The shelling either intensifies, or dies down, but the Russian army doesn’t stop the fire on the Kharkiv region and keeps civilians in constant tension,” Kharkiv Gov. Oleh Syniehubov told Ukrainian TV.